JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7970 days**.

-And here is a just a random fact -  **In New York City there are 6,374.6 miles of streets**.
+And here is a just a random fact -  **The movie that grossed the most money that was adapted from a T.V. cartoon is Scooby-Doo**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)